hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Output Devices

+IMAGE HIERARCHIAL

 - Printers
-    - Laser Printer
+    - Dot Matrix Printer
+        - not very clear comparatively
+        - slow to print
-        - quiality of print will be good
+            - if busy, will cause queues of people waiting to print
-            - can see it clearly
+        - less risk of this running out of paper
+        - will have 'noise' in print (bad)
-        - takes time to produce the first copy
+        - cheaper to run
+            - ink ribbon is cheaper than catridges or toners

     - Inkjet Printer
         - high quality tickets
         - slow to print